-Students entering Rollins with an AA degree from a Florida state or community college will not have to complete any rFLA requirements except RCC 200.
+Students entering Rollins with an AA degree from any accredited school in the United States will not have to complete any rFLA requirements except RCC 200.

 Students entering Rollins with fewer than thirty (30) transferred credit hours must complete the entire rFLA curriculum including RCC 100.